ans-group/docs.ukfast.co.uk/source/webcel/ssl.md

-# SSL Certificates on a Webcelerator
+# Configuring SSL

-As the Webcelerator acts as a reverse proxy to your backend servers, usually at the edge of your network, you'll probably need to consider how to handle SSL certificates for sites running through the Webcelerator.
+As the Webcelerator acts as a reverse proxy to your backend servers, usually at the edge of your network, you'll probably need to consider how to handle SSL certificates for sites running through it.

 There are three options for SSL configuration, depending on your needs: